Kelly Buchberger

 Kelly Michael Buchberger (born December 2, 1966) is a Canadian professional ice hockey coach and former player.
-He played for several National Hockey League teams from 1986 to 2004.
-As a coach, he has been an assistant for the New York Islanders of the National Hockey League (NHL) and a head coach of the Tri City Americans of the Western Hockey League (WHL).
+He played for several National Hockey League (NHL) teams from 1986 to 2004.
+As a coach, he has been an assistant for the New York Islanders of the NHL and a head coach of the Tri City Americans of the Western Hockey League (WHL).

 Playing career

 Buchberger has played for the Edmonton Oilers, Atlanta Thrashers, Los Angeles Kings, Phoenix Coyotes, and the Pittsburgh Penguins.
-He also played minor hockey with the Western Hockey League Moose Jaw Warriors and pro hockey with the American Hockey League Nova Scotia Oilers.
+He also played minor hockey with the Western Hockey League Moose Jaw Warriors and pro hockey with the American Hockey League (AHL) Nova Scotia Oilers.

-He was drafted in the ninth round by the Edmonton Oilers in the 1985 NHL Entry Draft, making him the 188th overall pick.
+He was drafted in the ninth round by the Edmonton Oilers in the 1985 NHL entry draft, making him the 188th overall pick.
 He made his NHL debut in 1987 Stanley Cup finals.
 During his playing career, he was known best for his gritty play and leadership, having captained the Oilers for four years as the team's 9th leader in franchise history.
 He won the Stanley Cup twice with Edmonton, in 1987 and 1990.

 Buchberger was the last remaining active member of the Oilers' roster to have been on one of their five Stanley Cup-winning teams, along with Marty McSorley.
 He remained with the Oilers until 1999, when he was selected by the Atlanta Thrashers in the 1999 NHL Expansion Draft.